Sohlar/plogame/README.md

 `./build_game.sh`

-`docker run -it -v ./models:/app/models -v ./game/Backend:/app plo /bin/bash`
+`docker run -it -v ./models:/app/models -v ./game/Backend:/app plo python3 game_logic.py`

 If you have docker-compose-v2 on your linux machine this is setup to bind the volumes for you

 `docker compose up -d`

-`docker exec -it plo /bin/bash`
+`docker exec -it plo python3 game_logic.py`

-If you make changes to the python files you will need to reboot the container to see it
+If you make changes to the python files you may need to reboot the container to see it

 `docker restart plo`